under plough. lies land. BENEATH SKY.

 The site-specific work Under Plough.
 Lies Land.
 Beneath Sky. is part of the traveling exhibition Down to Earth - Danish Painting 1780-1920 and the Anthropocene Landscape, created in a collaboration between Faaborg Museum, Fuglsang Art Museum, Ribe Art Museum og The Hirschsprung Collection.
 The exhibition centres around climate change and the relationship between man and nature in a historical perspective.

 The exhibition presents Danish landscape paintings by artists such as C.W.
 Eckersberg and Vilhelm Hammershøi, who interpreted the changing landscapes and thus contributed to the story of man's imprints on nature in the 19th and in the beginning of 20th century.
-New works by Camilla Berner and Rune Bosse are exhibited along with the historical paintings and bring contemporary artistic perspectives to the climate debate and view on nature.
+New works by Camilla Berner and Rune Bosse bring contemporary artistic perspectives to the climate debate and view on nature.

 Camilla Berner’s contribution to Down to Earth is an exploration of the specific landscapes surrounding the four museums; an exploration of the way we understand nature.
 The work focuses on site specific plants surrounding the different museums that are having a changing impact on the landscapes.
 The plants in Berner’s work are either already categorised as invasive, being Rugosa Rose and Japanese Knotweed, or have begun to behave invasively such as Common Broom and Common Reed.

 The higher temperatures and the increased amount of nitrogen in the soil and air are part of the reason for the invasive behaviour of the plants, both of which are connected to the climate changes caused by man.
-Berner is interested in how the control of aggressive plants becomes yet another imprint of man's action in nature.
+The work investigates how the control of aggressive plants becomes yet another imprint of man's action in nature.

 For each exhibition, photographs of the specific plants are exhibited inside the museum, each accompanied by a display case showing the biology of the plants.